Frequently Asked Questions

 - Can I lend my securities which are bought using a CPF investment account?

-- How do I know which of my securities are eligible for lending?
+- How do I check if my securities are eligible for lending?

-- How long will my securities be lent out?
+- How long will my securities be lent out for?

 - What is the lending rate I will get for lending my securities?